 Things to do in Nameri National Park

-The summer season in Assam starts from the month of June and extends till the September .
+The summer season in Assam starts from the month of June and extends till the September.
 The season is characterized by humidity and frequent showers.
-Maximum temperature during summer is 38 degree Celsius.
+The maximum temperature during summer is 38 degree Celsius.
 The climatic conditions are normally dry at Nameri.

-The winter season start from December and last till February.
+The winter season starts from November and last till February.
+Winter is the ideal and best time to visit Nameri.
 In winter the lowest temperature is 4-10 degree Celsius.

 Nameri National Park is 37 km from the Salonibari airport situated at Tezpur district.

-The nearest railway station is Rangapara which is 21 km from Nameri. from the park in the Tezpur/Sonitpur district..
+The nearest railway station is Rangapara which is 21 km from Nameri.
+Guwahati railway station is also located around 5hrs drive from the park.

-One can hire a private cab, auto or shared taxis from Tezpur town.
-Tezpur is very well connected to all major cities of Assam.
+Tezpur is the nearest town close to Nameri.
+One can hire a private cab, auto or shared taxis from Tezpur town to reach Nameri.

 Major tourist places near Nameri National Park are :

-Situated at a distance of 25km from Nameri, Bhalukpong is a picturesque place located along the Kameng river in the border of Assam and Arunachal pradesh.
+Situated at a distance of 25km from Nameri, Bhalukpong is a picturesque place located along the Kameng river on the border of Assam and Arunachal Pradesh.
 It is a utopia for adventure lovers.
 Angling and river rafting are the preeminent activities in Bhalukpung.
-Pakhui Game Sanctuary and Tipi Orchidariurm which houses 2600 cultivated orchids from 80 different species is also located near Bhalukpong.
+Pakhui Game Sanctuary and Tipi Orchidarium which houses 2600 cultivated orchids from 80 different species are also located near Bhalukpong.

 Orang National Park

-Situated at a distance of 98km from Nameri located on the north bank of Brahmaputra river Rajiv Gandhi orang National park is located.
-Which is another home to world famous one-horned rhinoceros.
-It houses different mammals such as pigmy hog, elephants, wild buffalo, tiger, leopard, sambar, barking deer, varieties of water birds, green pigeon in its flat topography of semi evergreen forest..
+Situated at a distance of 98km from Nameri located on the north bank of Brahmaputra river Rajiv Gandhi Orang National park is located. is another home to world famous one-horned rhinoceros.
+It houses different mammals such as pigmy hog, elephants, wild buffalo, tiger, leopard, sambar, barking deer, varieties of water birds, green pigeon in its flat topography of semi-evergreen forest.

-Bordowa the birthplace of the founder of neo-vaishnavisim, Saint Sankar Deva, a very sacred place visited by thousands of devotees' all round the year.
-The footprint of Sankar Deva preserve here.
-A pond full with fish of different type is located nearby.
-A small museum is also housed near the Satra which preserve the books written by Sankar deva in a special leaf called "sasi pat".
+Bordowa the birthplace of the founder of Neo-Vaishnavism, Saint Sankar Deva, a very sacred place visited by thousands of devotees' all round the year.
+The footprint of Sankar Deva preserves here.
+A pond full of fish of different type is located nearby.
+A small museum is also housed near the Satra which preserves the books written by Sankar deva in a special leaf called "sasi pat".
 Batradraba(Bordowa) is the centre of his core ethical values and spiritual realization.

 Nameri national park map